-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and as set out in the Handbook of the Chartered Professional Accountants of Canada (CPA Canada Handbook).
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and as set out in the Handbook of the Chartered Professional Accountants of Canada (CPA Canada Handbook).

-The accounting policies followed by the Bank, including the accounting requirements of the Office of the Superintendent of Financial Institutions Canada (OSFI), conform to IFRS and interpretations issued by the IFRS Interpretations Committee (IFRIC), as published by the IASB.
+The accounting policies followed by the Bank, including the accounting requirements of the Office of the Superintendent of Financial Institutions Canada (OSFI), conform to IFRS and interpretations issued by the IFRS Interpretations Committee (IFRIC), as published by the International Accounting Standards Board (IASB).
 The principal accounting policies applied in the preparation of the financial statements are set out below.

-The financial statements were authorized for issue by the Board of Directors on December 10, 2019.
+The financial statements were authorized for issue by the Board of Directors on December 15, 2020.